 What put you off from going to other schools?

-Just…the vibe was different.
-It was very…competitive.
-It was very…like, cutthroat, and then they put you in these little tiny categories of either you’re gonna cut, or you’re gonna color, or you’re gonna style, and I’m like, “I wanna do alllll three.”
-So…that’s what I chose.
+Just the vibe at other schools was different.
+It was very competitive.
+It was very cutthroat.
+And then they put you in these little tiny categories of either you’re going to cut, or you’re going to color, you’re going to style.
+And I’m like, “I want to do all three.”
+That’s why I chose Ogle.

 Don’t give up.
 Don’t give up.
-Lemme emphasize that one more time.
 Don’t give up.
-I’m only saying that because most of the time, students feel like, you know, when you can’t do something, or you’re not sure of yourself, or you’re…confused on how to manipulate the curler, or, just, you can’t pass the written, which we all do.
-Don’t give up.
-Just keep pushing, because at some point, all of your teachers, or all of us that are staffed through Wella or Sebastian, we all had to start off somewhere.
-We all never knew anything, and we were constantly growing every single day, because technology is growing every single day, and so is hair, and products, it’s changing every single day, so…you’re not alone.
+Let me emphasize that one more time.
+Don’t give up!
+I’m only saying that because most of the time, students feel like when you can’t do something, or you’re not sure of yourself, or you’re confused on how to manipulate the curl, or just you can’t pass the written, which we all do, don’t give up.
+Just keep pushing, because at some point, all of your teachers or all of us that are staff through Wella or Sebastian, we all had to start off somewhere.
+We all never knew anything.
+You are constantly growing every single day because technology is growing every single day, and so are hair and products.
+It’s changing every single day.
+So, you’re not alone.
 Don’t give up.

 What are you most passionate about?

-Chicken wire.
-Chicken wire, because I can now show my style, and I can build, like, some of the greatest shapes with chicken wire, so it’s probably always gonna be styling.
-Secondary is gonna be always my color, ‘cause it’s still a numbers game.
-It’s formulating…taking this…this one color, and taking another color, and creating another totally different tone and level, and…yeah.
+Chicken wire!
+Chicken wire, because I can now show my style, and I can build some of the greatest shapes with chicken wire.
+It’s probably always going to be styling.
+Secondary is going to be always my color because it’s still a numbers game.
+It’s formulating, taking this one color, and taking another color, and creating another different tone and level.

 What are you doing now?

 Right now, I am a color consultant for Wella and also Clairol as of almost about a month ago.
 So, I go from location to location, either Sally’s or schools, or other salons, and talk about color formulations or different product lines, how to cocktail colors together, or even cocktail products, showing off different styles, or even doing platform performances as of this point.